"LOVE THE LORD YOUR GOD WITH ALL YOUR HEART AND WITH ALL YOUR SOUL AND WITH ALL YOUR MIND AND WITH ALL YOUR STRENGTH"

 M3 Mares are solid ranch horses with cow bred bloodlines.
 Our mares have to prove themselves before they are ever put with our stud.
 We raise our own horses’ right here on the ranch.
 We occasionally have 1 available for sale please feel free to contact us if you’re looking for your next ranch broke gelding or filly.

 M3 Cattle takes pride in starting young horses in the right way.
 We use a natural approach to horsemanship influenced by Ray Hunt, The Dorrance Family, and Buck Brannahman.
-Ian has been starting horses for over twenty five years.
-Ian was able to learn from some of the best natural horseman out there and has passed these techniques and philosophies down to his son Justin.
-Though Ian is pretty busy with the cattle business, he assists Justin as being the main trainer for M3 Cattle Company.
+Ian has been starting horses for over thirty five years.
+Ian was able to learn from some of the best natural horseman out there and has passed these techniques and philosophies down to his children.
+Though Ian is pretty busy with the cattle business, he is still manages to occasionally start a young colt or fill every now and then.
 We train our own horses and take on outside horses for training.
-Justin has made quite a reputation for taking on troubled or poorly started horses and helping to get them going in the right direction.

 Call for next available opening/ References available.